alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p3-1-atas.md

 ready : true
 ---

+[Previous blog](skilled-worker-p2-passport) we talked about the things you should ensure in your passport before applying for visa.
+This blog talks about ATAS and how to apply ATAS.

 The [Academic Technology Approval Scheme](https://www.gov.uk/guidance/academic-technology-approval-scheme) (ATAS) applies to all international students and researchers (apart from exempt nationalities) who are subject to UK immigration control and are intending to